pixeleye-io/pixeleye/docs/04-features/05-diff-highlighting.md

 ## Threshold

 When comparing screenshots, we use a threshold to determine if a pixel has changed.
 This threshold is configurable under each projects manage page.
-The default threshold is 0.1.
+The default threshold is 0.01.
 A lower threshold will result in more pixels being highlighted as changed.
 Depending on your project, you may want to adjust this threshold to suit your needs.
 Gradients and anti-aliasing can cause a lot of pixels to be highlighted as changed.
 If you're seeing a lot of false positives, try increasing the threshold.

+You can use this to fix false postives caused by anti-aliasing or gradients but can also remove the need to reviewing imperceptible changes.

 ## Blur